Setting up replication

 Replication cluster

 A replication cluster is a group of nodes in which a write transaction is replicated.
 Replication is set up on a per-table basis, meaning that one table can only belong to one cluster.
 There is no limit on the number of tables that a cluster can have.
 All transactions such as INSERT, REPLACE, DELETE, TRUNCATE on any percolate or real-time table that belongs to a cluster are replicated to all the other nodes in that cluster.
+Distributed tables can also be part of the replication process.
 Replication is multi-master, so writes to any node or multiple nodes simultaneously will work just as well.

 To create a cluster, you can typically use the command create cluster with CREATE CLUSTER <cluster name>, and to join a cluster, you can use join cluster with JOIN CLUSTER <cluster name> at 'host:port'.
 However, in some rare cases, you may want to fine-tune the behavior of CREATE/JOIN CLUSTER.
 The available options are: